syncfusion-content/maui-docs/MAUI/Segmented-Control/layout.md

 {% endtabs %}

 ## Visible Segment Count

-You can set the number of visible segments to be displayed in the `SfSegmentedControl` by using `VisibleSegmentsCount` property.
+Set the number of visible segments displayed in the `SfSegmentedControl` using `VisibleSegmentsCount` property.

 {% tabs %}
 {% highlight XAML %}